MHindermann/mas/text/draft.md

 Combining these parameters, we really have 100 Annif configurations whose performance we want to compare and assess: Annif project $*$ text base $*$ maximum number of suggestions $= 5 * 2 * 10 = 100$.

 For each configuration, the F1-score was then computed.
 It is important to note that each metric comes in three different flavors dubbed "macro", "micro", and "weighted" respectively [see @Sokolova.2009].
 In the macro flavor, the metric represents simply the mean per class (i.e., correct or incorrect suggestion).
 The weighted metric is the macro metric but each class is weighted by its true positives.
 By contrast, a metric with the micro flavor is computed globally over all true positives and false positives respectively negatives.
-So the "macro" and "weighted" flavors are useful for assessing the performance of a configuration with respect to individual cases of assigning subject terms  whereas the "micro" flavor is most suitable to assess the overall performance of a configuration with respect to assigning subject terms.
+So the "macro" and "weighted" flavors are useful for assessing the performance of a configuration with respect to individual cases of assigning subject terms (call them "samples") whereas the "micro" flavor is most suitable to assess the overall performance of a configuration with respect to assigning subject terms.

 To compute the F1-score, we call `_Analysis.super_make_metrics` on `/indexed/indexed_master_mesh_enriched`.
-The 100 output files are saved as `/metrics/metrics_{marker}` where `marker` specifies the Annif configuration; a single file for analysis is saved as `/analysis/metrics.json`:
+The 100 output files are saved as `/metrics/metrics_{marker}.json` where `marker` specifies the Annif configuration; a single file for analysis is saved as `/analysis/metrics.json`:

 ~~~~{.Python caption="make_metrics"}
 _Analysis.super_make_metrics(DIR + "/indexed/indexed_master_mesh_enriched.json")
 ~~~~

-Note that if an item had an empty native gold standard, no score was computed; this is the case exactly if none of the cleaned keywords had been matched to Wikidata or YSO respectively.
+Note that the data foundation includes additional information, namely the sample size and the raw values for the confusion matrix.
+The sample size is a histogram of each instance in which a value in the confusion matrix was computed, that is, each case in which either Annif or the native gold standard assigned a subject term.
+Finally, note that if an item in the Edoc sample data set had an empty native gold standard, no score was computed; this is the case exactly if none of the cleaned keywords had been matched to Wikidata or YSO respectively.
 Configurations with a Wikidata vocabulary had a scoring coverage of 94.38% of the items in the sample data set as compared to only 62.84% for configurations with a YSO vocabulary.

 #### General results